Duality between dissipation-coherence trade-off and thermodynamic speed limit based on thermodynamic uncertainty relation for stochastic limit cycles

 In this Letter, we derive the dissipation-coherence trade-off for the stochastic limit cycles in the weak-noise limit by substituting an observable into the short-time TUR~\cite{otsubo2020estimating}.
-This proves the numerical conjecture by Santolin and Falasco~\cite{santolin2025dissipation} because our derivation is also applicable to the systems without the conditions they imposed.
+Our derivation is also applicable to systems without the conditions imposed in the proof by Santolin and Falasco~\cite{santolin2025dissipation}.
 We also derive the TSL for the stochastic limit cycles in the weak-noise limit by substituting another observable, which is the dual of the one for the dissipation-coherence trade-off, into the TUR.
-This implies that, in the weak-noise limit, the dissipation-coherence trade-off is the dual of the TSL in the sense of observable of the TUR as summarized in Fig.~\ref{fig:duality}.
+This implies that, in the weak-noise limit, the dissipation-coherence trade-off is the dual of the TSL in terms of the observables used in the TUR as summarized in Fig.~\ref{fig:duality}.
 These results are based on the positive definiteness of the diffusion coefficient matrix.
 However, we extend the results to CRNs in the presence of noise that may not satisfy this condition.
+In addition, we construct the diffusion coefficient matrix that saturates the dissipation-coherence trade-off based on the phase reduction~\cite{winfree1967biological,Kuramoto1984,monga2019phase, brown2004phase, Hoppensteadt1997, shirasaka2017phase}.

 \textit{System and formulation}.--- Here we describe our physical setup and define the quantities that appear in our result.
 In the following, a single dot and double dots over a variable imply the first and second time derivatives, respectively.
 We consider the time evolution of the state $\bm{x}_t\in\mathbb{R}^N$ according to the following overdamped Langevin equation: